Customer Service Culture: 7 Effective Ways to Build It [+ Examples]

 Again, one of the only ways to build a strong customer service culture is to evaluate yourself.
 Ask yourself, "How do we treat employees?" and "If I were an entry-level employee, would I want to work here?"

-For instance, a free, onsite yoga class at 7am each morning might seem like a great benefit on paper, but if only 10% of your team attends the class, you could be missing an opportunity to adequately compensate the other 90%.
+For instance, a free, onsite yoga class at 7 a.m. each morning may be significant on paper.
+However, if only 10% of your team attends the class, you’d miss an opportunity to compensate the other 90% adequately.

 3. Create camaraderie on your team.

-One way to do this is to participate in team-building activities that will bond your team.
-By creating a teamwork environment, your employees are more likely to value the team over the individual, which is the first step to creating a customer-oriented team.
+One way to do this is to participate in team-building activities that bond your team.
+Creating a teamwork environment makes your employees more likely to value the team over the individual, which is the first step to creating a customer-oriented team.

 4. Build psychological safety on your team.